Skip to Main Content

 However, there will be times that you can't find what you need on here (some records won't show that we stock a book, even though we may have copy) or your paper may not have an online list, so read on to learn more about how iDiscover works.

-Don't scroll through 1000s of results: remember to use the advanced option next to the search box.
-Enter as many details as you can (author, title, date etc) to get to the item straight away.
-Alternatively you can limit your search using the menu on the right hand side of the results screen.
+- When searching on iDiscover, use the advanced search option next to the search box to help you limit your results.
+You can enter as many details as you can (author, title, date etc) to get to the item straight away.
+Alternatively, you can limit your search using the menu on the right-hand side of the results screen.

-Access: If you are looking in a departmental library, is it open when you need the book?
-Can you access it online instead?
-Most ebooks are available anywhere in the world, with your Raven access, but some can only be accessed from certain computers in specific libraries.
-Check the record carefully to find out availability.
+- If you are looking for an ebook, check the record to see its availability.
+You can access most ebooks anywhere in the world by using your Raven access while others can only be accessed from certain computers in specific libraries.
 Help and more information is available on the ebooks LibGuide.

-Download item details to reference management software such as Zotero or Medeley
+- You can download the item details to reference management software such as Zotero or Mendeley.

-Email details of a book to yourself so that you can quickly find it again
+- If you need to come back to an item, you can email the details of a book to yourself so that you can quickly find it again.